minprog/platforms/code_tools/2 type_checkers/index.md

 Now any calls to `sum`, whether that'd be with a `tuple` or `set`, will all pass type checks.
 As all of these data structures are iterable!
 This form of abstract types is called structural subtyping.
 Alternatively, and probably easier to remember: **static duck typing**.
 This is done through creating a subtype that only contains some structural aspect of the original type.
 For instance, `Iterable` is a subtype with only the method `__iter__` (Python's hidden method for iterable things).
 So as long as the actual type implements `__iter__` any type check will pass.

 The `typing` module provides more duck types, most notably: `Sequence` and `Mapping`. `Sequence` is a duck type for anything that keeps an order and is index-able.
-Lists and tuples are, but a `set` for instance is not.
+Lists and tuples are `Sequence`s, but a `set` for instance is not.

     from typing import Sequence